 My best section when I enter a store is the tea section.
 I could stay there for 30mins, just picking out and reading different labels and their functions.
 You are in trouble if you dare follow me to a tea store, especially if you are in a hurry, you might end up missing your appointment, LOL.
 Sometimes, my family would almost practically drag me out each time we go shopping together.
 You will hear remarks like “Let’s go o”, “We are ready o”, “Are we going to sleep here?”, “Please, we will wait for you in the car”, and so on..
 Sounds funny, huh?
 But it’s all true.

-In my home, do you know what happens?
-If you mistakenly cough or sneeze around me, then you must get ready for my “tea trouble”.
-This means that you will take at least 2 cups of my home made ginger tea.
+In my home, if you mistakenly cough or sneeze around me, then you must get ready for my “tea trouble”.
+This means that you will take at least 2 cups of my homemade ginger tea.
 Your only luck would be if I sweeten and flavor it with Apple Cider Vinegar or lemon.

 I will expatiate more on the power and health benefits of Ginger and Apple Cider Vinegar next time, and also teach and show you my mix.